 Among the FAMIMA CAFÉ lineup, the specialty coffee Mocha Blend has received high praise from our customers for its carefully selected coffee beans ingredients and meticulous roasting.
 In collaboration with FamilyMart, we made donations to Ethiopia, where "Mocha" is produced, based on the number of Mocha Blends and Iced Mocha Blends sold.
 In cooperation with the Embassy of Japan in Ethiopia, we built toilets for local junior and senior high schools and purchased educational materials to preserve and pass on the history and culture of coffee.
 Through this initiative, we aim to contribute to improving education and sanitation in Ethiopia, while also strengthening our response to the "Coffee 2050 Problem" and procuring and supplying sustainable coffee beans.

-3 There is concern that, by 2050, the area suitable for cultivating arabica coffee beans, which
+\3 There is concern that, by 2050, the area suitable for cultivating grabica coffee beans, which ely 60% of global coffee production, could be reduced by half

 Supporting Ethiopian producers through FAMIMA CAFÉ

 Coffee bean production areas in Ethiopia